Energinet-DataHub/greenforce-frontend/docs/dh/logging.md

 Page views will be tracked by default when router changes occur.
 Note that this doesn't include **overlays** (see [trackPageView](#trackPageView)).

-Uncaught browser exceptions will also be tracked by default for manually logging exceptions (see [trackException](#trackException)).
+Uncaught browser exceptions will also be tracked by default.
+For manually logging exceptions (see [trackException](#trackException)).

 ## Getting started